pminnebach/Cisco-IOS-for-CCNA/basic-configuration-and-access-control.md

 (config)#ip name-server <ip address>         # eg: 8.8.8.8
 ```

 Disable the DNS lookup of hostname.
-Kinda necessary if you mistype commands a lot.
+You'll see why this is necessary if you mistype commands a lot. :D

 ```
 (config)#no ip domain lookup